How Do I Get A Replacement Osha 10 Card

 - Is there an expedited option, and what does it cost?

 Most reputable training companies can ship a replacement within 3‑5 business days once they’ve confirmed your identity.
-That said, if you’re on a tight deadline—say, an upcoming audit or a scheduled safety meeting—let them know up front.
+If you’re on a tight deadline—say, an upcoming audit or a scheduled safety meeting—let them know up front.
 Many will prioritize requests marked as “urgent” and may even waive the standard processing fee for you.

 Step 5: Keep Your Records Organized

 Once you finally receive the new card, treat it like a piece of official documentation you’d keep in a safe place.
-Store a digital copy in a cloud folder (Google Drive, OneDrive, Dropbox) and label it clearly—e.g., “OSHA 30‑Hour Construction – John Doe – 2024.
+Now, store a digital copy in a cloud folder (Google Drive, OneDrive, Dropbox) and label it clearly—e. g., “OSHA 30‑Hour Construction – John Doe – 2024.

 It’s also wise to maintain a master list of all your safety‑training credentials.
 A simple spreadsheet can track: